How to Apply

 Questions?
 Contact Stephanie Troisi, Student Services Coordinator, by email or call 617.495.8895.

 The Music Lesson Subsidy Program is administered by the Office for the Arts to support instrumental and vocal instruction to qualified, full-time, enrolled Harvard undergraduates currently receiving some financial aid.
 It is intended for students who, without financial help, could not make a sustained commitment to taking music lessons.
 The program is not for beginning musicians.
 New applicants must demonstrate a certain level of proficiency and/or potential, as evidenced by their musical activities.
 Returning applicants who have been awarded subsidies in past academic years will have their financial aid status reviewed prior to any subsidy determination for the new academic year.
+NOTE: Students enrolled in the Harvard/NEC or Harvard/Berklee five-year programs are ineligible for MLSP funding.

 The subsidies are matching grants covering between 35% and 100% of the total cost of the student's lessons.
 Generally speaking, the program funds a maximum of six lessons per semester.
 The average subsidy is $350 per semester, however where extreme financial need has been determined, larger awards may be granted.* Recipients are selected on the basis of financial need as determined by the University and evidence of ongoing musical commitment and involvement (such as public recitals or performances and participation in Harvard and non-Harvard musical organizations or events.)
 Multiple subsidies for the study of more than one instrument or for instrument and voice study are not provided.